 From ginger to strawberry blonde, we believe that anyone can find their perfect red shade.
 While this hair color has often been maligned (never by us, we may add), it seems like this warm hue is finally getting the celebration it deserves, largely thanks to lots of celebrity fanfare.
-You don't need to be a born redhead to join in on the fun, because these days, coloring services and dyes are so high tech that getting natural-looking hair has never been easier.
+You don't need to be a born redhead to join in on the fun because these days, coloring services and dyes are so high tech that getting natural-looking hair has never been easier.
 So if you're considering adding russet tones to your strawberry-blonde hair, thinking about turning your blonde strands into a shade of copper, or fancy adding a wash of rich auburn to your brunette locks, we've compiled a comprehensive list of red hair looks for you to show your hairdresser.

-Choosing a Shade: "Your skin color and eye color need to be the number one thing taken into consideration," says Joico celebrity colorist Jill Buck.
-"As a stylist I like to look to the flecks of color in my clients eyes as a good indicator to their natural undertones."
+Choosing a shade: "Your skin color and eye color need to be the number one thing taken into consideration," says Joico celebrity colorist Jill Buck.
+"As a stylist, I like to look to the flecks of color in my clients' eyes as a good indicator of their natural undertones."
 According to Buck, "The warmer and lighter bright reds complement someone with a fair complexion, and more neutral and deeper red shades are good for darker complexions."

-Maintenance Level: High.
+Maintenance level: High.
 "Red is tricky," says Nicole Tresch, senior colorist at Rita Hazan in NYC.
-"It’s the first color to fade and needs to be maintained for its vibrancy often with glosses."
+"It’s the first color to fade and needs to be maintained for its vibrancy, often with glosses."

 Price: Cost will vary depending on the techniques your stylist will use.
-"It’s helpful to bring in multiple pictures during the consultation and your stylist can quote you before the service begins," says Buck.
+"It’s helpful to bring in multiple pictures during the consultation, and your stylist can quote you before the service begins," says Buck.

-FKA Twigs has always been a trendsetter, and the way she uses this bright-red hue to frame her face has us, once again, taking notes.
+FKA Twigs has always been a trendsetter, and the way she uses this bright-red hue to frame her face has us once again taking notes.
 She keeps her roots raven except for a few strands shaping her face, which are a gorgeous rust shade, matching the rest of her beautiful ombré.

 Was this look inspired by her very own name?
 Scarlett Johansson's unfussy up-do is an elegant (you guessed it) scarlet shade.